Document may refer to any of the following:

 There are multiple types of document files.
 Listed below are the various types of documents and the associated file extensions.

 - PDF (Portable Document Format): .pdf

 4. With early versions of Windows, when referring to the Windows Documents, this is a section of Windows where the most recently run programs are displayed.
-With Windows 98 the most recent Documents can be accessed by clicking on Start and then clicking Documents.
+With Windows 98, the most recent Documents can be accessed by clicking Start and then clicking Documents.

 Documents should not be confused with My Documents (Documents in new versions of Windows).